xrpronin17/xrpl-dev-portal/content/concepts/tokens/nfts/nft-reserve-requirements.md

 | Total               | 436 XRP |
 |                     |         |

 If the required reserves exceed the amount you are comfortable setting aside, consider using the mint-on-demand model to reduce the number of NFTs and offers you hold at any one time.
-See [Mint on Demand](nftoken-batch-minting.html#mint-on-demand-lazy-minting).
+For details, see [Batch Minting](nftoken-batch-minting.html).